outdreamer/build-a-cure-1/docs/core_analysis/base.md

   - if the interface network is not static (you can change the position of power with respect to balance, you can change base interfaces), then information should be standardized to a set of filtering interfaces, because the filters will host the most changes & changes to the filters will cause other changes

-  - give example of selecting a space (dimension set) for framing changes of a certain type
+  - selecting a space (dimension set) for framing changes of a certain type

     - selecting a space involves selecting a representation of information by intent